-The first Lamborghini car, prototype 350 GTV, was designed by Franco Scaglione, an impressive designer who had provided designs for Fiat, Jaguar, and Alfa-Romeo in the past, along with Ferrari.
+The first Lamborghini vehicle, prototype 350 GTV, was designed by Franco Scaglione, an impressive designer who had provided designs for Fiat, Jaguar, and Alfa-Romeo in the past, along with Ferrari.
 Once the design was finalized it was built by Carrozzeria Sargiotto in Turin.
 It was built quickly, in only four months, so it could be presented at the Turin Motor Show in October 1963.
 Unfortunately, the new 350 GTV received a generally mediocre response from the motoring press.

 The 350 GT and 400GT

 The 350 GT, Lamborghini’s first production car, debuted at the 1964 Geneva Motor Show and received positive reviews from the press.
-By the end of the year, Lamborghini had sold 13 of the new cars.
+By the end of the year, Lamborghini had sold 13 of the new vehicles.
 Unfortunately, each car was sold at a loss to stay competitive with the Ferraris of the time.
-The 350 GT would remain in production for two years with a total of 120 cars being sold.
+The 350 GT would remain in production for two years with a total of 120 vehicles being sold.

-For the next version of the car, the company stretched the 350 GT to add two smaller seats in the rear to create the 400 GT 2+2.
+For the next version of the vehicle, the company stretched the 350 GT to add two smaller seats in the rear to create the 400 GT 2+2.
 The new version had a larger Bizzarrini V12 engine, slightly different roofline, and featured minor sheet metal changes.
 The 400 GT 2+2 was introduced at the Geneva Auto Show on 10 March 1966 and received impressive reviews.

 Miura P400- Transformation of the Sports Car

-The concept of a mid-engined road car was not popular at the time with Enzo Ferrari as he was dubious that customers had the skills required to keep mid-engined cars on the road safely.
+The concept of a mid-engined road car was not popular at the time with Enzo Ferrari as he was dubious that customers had the skills required to keep mid-engined vehicles on the road safely.